Dad Explains To Son That Tree Is Actually The Hardest Role In Entire Production Of “Annie”

 A 2023 survey of community theater directors conducted by an organization that does not exist found that fathers of children cast in non-speaking ensemble roles will, on average, deliver between thirty and ninety minutes of post-rehearsal advocacy on behalf of those roles, and that the duration of the advocacy correlates inversely with the actual prominence of the role.
 A father whose child has been cast as Annie, the survey did not find, will typically say, “Cool, sweetie.”

-Greg Marchetti, asked directly whether he genuinely believed that Tree #3 was the most demanding role in the production, paused for a long time before answering.
+The father, asked directly whether he genuinely believed that Tree #3 was the most demanding role in the production, paused for a long time before answering.

-“He’s eight,” Marchetti said finally.
+“He’s eight,” he said finally.
 “He’s eight years old, and he tried out, and he didn’t get the part he wanted, and he was sad in the car.
 And I had forty minutes.
 So yeah.
 Yeah, it’s the hardest role.
 It’s the hardest role I’ve ever heard of.
 It’s the hardest role in any production of Annie that has ever been mounted, anywhere, in the history of the American musical theater.
 Ask me again tomorrow and I’ll have more reasons.”

 He paused.